The practice of shooting at birds in flight.

 - foster a better appreciation of wildlife resources.

 Participants must have a basic understanding of shotgun shooting, loading and unloading.
-Game bird hunting and shotgun wingshooting experience not required, but would be beneficial.
+Game bird hunting and shotgun wingshooting experience are not required, but would be beneficial.

 - To enroll in a clinic, search for certification type: "Advanced Shotgun (Wingshooting)" at the Go Wild - find a class to enroll in site.